dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 11 - Imitation Learning (Learning 2).md

 ## Why the state-of-the-art is not enough for this?
 Why does it fail?

 ## What is the clever idea of this paper?
-open-ended, task-agnostic training combined with high-capacity architectures.
+This method is open-ended, task-agnostic training combined with high-capacity.
 This approach allows the model to absorb a wide range of data, enabling it to generalize across different tasks, environments, and objects without the need for large, task-specific datasets.
-The RT-1 model is designed to leverage large, diverse datasets to solve downstream tasks either zero-shot or with minimal task-specific data​​.
 ## How the idea is implemented
+RT is includes  encod high-dimensional inputs and outputs into compact token representations.
+This allows for real-time control and inference by making the model efficient enough to run on actual robots.
+The model is trained on a large-scale dataset collected from real robots performing a variety of tasks, demonstrating the model's ability to learn from diverse data and generalize effectively​​.
 ##  How is success proved and measured?